sud3shi/lost-in-halloween/README.md

 # Lost In Halloween
-An upcoming Horror-Thriller retro game
+An upcoming Horror-Thriller retro game, soon to be implemented in Unity